Kevin G. Nealer

 On October 1, 2014, President Obama appointed Mr. Nealer as a Member of the President’s Intelligence Advisory Board.
 Following his confirmation by the United States Senate on December 14, 2010, Mr. Nealer had served on the Board of Directors of the Overseas Private Investment Corporation, the development finance agency of the US government, and as a member of OPIC’s Audit and Governance Committees until the conclusion of his term in January, 2013.
 He is a member of the international advisory boards of Ancora Capital Management Pte, Ltd., China Highland Fund, and the board of the Australian American Leadership Dialogue.
 A trade attorney and former State Department officer, Mr. Nealer previously served as trade policy advisor to the Senate Democratic Leadership.

 Mr. Nealer received his JD from Case Western Reserve University, and serves on its International Visiting Committee.
-He received his BA from the University of Michigan and is a member of the Advisory Board of the Michigan in Washington Program.
+He received his BA from the University of Michigan and is Chairman of the Advisory Board of the Michigan in Washington Program.